 In March of 2012 we were contacted by Pastor Eliseo Mejia-Leiva of Mosaic United Method Church that a church building was available at 1401 Bluegrass Avenue.
 After a vote on April 15th we purchased the property at 1401, 1405, and 1407 Bluegrass Avenue.
 Our first worship service was held on the first Sunday in May 2012.
 God has blessed us so much in our first year we are a congregation of multiple ethnic, social, and spiritual backgrounds coming together for the cause and sake of our Lord and Savior Jesus Christ.

 Our church was forced to transition during the covid-19 pandemic.
 While in quarantine, bad weather came and caused major damage to the roof and flooded many areas of our building.
 With black mold and asbestos infesting the building, it was unsafe for us to worship there.
 During a prayerful church meeting, the family members of Ekklesia decided to trust God and move to a new location.
-Within a week of our meeting God has allowed Ekklesia to move right around the corner from her old location to 4423 La Salle Avenue, this is our temporary home while alternating with virtual worship, we're looking forward now for God to allow us to build a new worship facility.
+Within a week of our meeting God has allowed Ekklesia to move right around the corner from her old location to 4423 La Salle Avenue.
+We worshipped at this location until a new space to worship opened up at the Mt Hermon Bapitist Church with Pastor Stephen Smith at 3960 Cane Run Road, this is our temporary home while alternating with virtual worship, we're looking forward now for God to allow us to build a new worship facility.

 Looking to the future…We are in a prime position to continue to win souls for Christ.
 As is God’s will, we will continue to preach and teach unapologetically the Gospel of Jesus Christ.